 “What happened to the rest of your family?”

 “That’s awful!
-Why do they gain from preventing someone from seeing their deceased family?”
+What do they gain from preventing someone from seeing their deceased family?”

 In her position, I wouldn’t either.
 Poor Arba, she didn’t deserve this.
 I considered telling her that I’m here to destroy Avidus, but I decided against it.
 I noticed that satellite in the sky over her tent, I don’t want to risk saying something that could cause trouble for them.